-The Executive Group within the Academy Trust comprises the Executive Headteacher, Head of School, and the Director of Finance and Administration.
-These leaders control the Academy Trust at an executive level, implementing the policies laid down by the Board of Governors and reporting back to them.
+The Executive Group of the St. Marylebone Church of England Academy Trust Group comprises the Executive Headteacher, Head of School, and the Director of Finance and Administration.
+These leaders control the Group at an executive level, implementing the policies laid down by the Board of Governors and reporting back to them.
+The senior staff of the St Marylebone Church of England Bridge School during the year were the Senior Leadership Team.